Liam Neeson thriller 'Non-Stop' lifts off to lead box office

-LOS ANGELES/NEW YORK "Non-Stop", a thriller starring Liam Neeson as a U.S. air marshal trying to stop a string of murders on an international flight, collected $30 million in ticket sales to soar into the lead at the domestic box office.
+LOS ANGELES/NEW YORK "Non-Stop", a thriller starring Liam Neeson as a U.S. air marshal trying to stop a string of murders on an international flight, collected $30 million (17 million pounds) in ticket sales to soar into the lead at the domestic box office.

 It swept the week's other new film, "Son of God", into second place with $26.5 million in sales during a strong box office weekend which coincided with Sunday's bestowing of its annual Oscars, Hollywood's biggest night.